SEXUALLY TRANSMITTED INFECTIONS DATA & STATISTICS

 2. adolescents and young adults, particularly those of color

-4. females of reproductive age who are at risk for syphilis infection (and therefore newborns with congenital syphilis).
+4. people assigned female at birth, of reproductive age, who are at risk for syphilis infection (and therefore newborns with congenital syphilis).